Sidoine/Ovale/README.md

 - Can be used to track crowd-control spells on your focus.
 - Scoring system: evaluate how well you followed the script.
 Add a new Ovale panel in [Recount][] and [Skada][], with a score between 0 (very bad) and 1000 (perfect).
 - Up to two-spells-ahead accuracy with some classes.
+- Use [SpellFlashCore][] to flash abilities on action bars in addition, or as an alternative, to displaying the ability icons.

   [Masque]: http://www.curse.com/addons/wow/masque
   [Recount]: http://www.curse.com/addons/wow/recount